 The College dining room is open 7 days a week and offers a full board plan for resident students.
 Non-resident students may also purchase a meal plan or put money on their ID card in the Express Center.
-Hours of operation are posted in the dining room and published on myCSM.
-Christina's Place, located in the Hixson Lied Commons sells hot and cold beverages along with breakfast and lunch items.
+Hours of operation are posted in the dining room and published in the Student Handbook.
+Christina's Place, located in the Hixson Lied Commons, sells hot and cold beverages along with breakfast and lunch items.